 After the installation of Windows 98 is done, you have to activate the software.
-You can simply use the CD key here.
-If you have followed the link to download the Windows 98 ISO, it will come with a text file containing this key.
-It worked for me.
+You can use one of the CD key below (not legal though).

 Click on Properties

-Add a DNS (18.104.22.168).
-You can only do this when you include a host and domain.
+You can only do this when you also include a host and domain.
 I just entered some name with no further connection to any other infrastructure.

 Now let's have some nostalgia